viamrobotics/docs/docs/program/CLI.md

 description: "Manage and control your robots from the command line."
 ---

-The Viam CLI (command line interface) tool enables you to manage all your robots across organizations and locations from the command line.
+The Viam CLI (command line interface) tool enables you to manage your robots across organizations and locations from the command line.
 The CLI lets you:

 * Retrieve organization and location information